Akkete/medical-coding-reproducibility/README.md

 This is the code used to generate the plots and tables used in the paper.
 The code uses the Weights and Biases API to fetch the experiment results.
 The code is not usable by others, but was included for the possibility to validate our figures and tables.

 #### src
-This is were the code for running the experiments is found.
+This is where the code for running the experiments is found.

 #### tests
-The directory contains the unit tests
+The directory contains the unit tests.

 ## ⚠️ Known issues
 * LAAT and PLM-ICD are unstable.
 The loss will sometimes diverge during training.
 The issue seems to be overflow in the softmax function in the label-wise attention.
 Using batch norm or layer norm before the softmax function might solve the issue.
 We did not try to fix the issue as we didn't want to change the original method during our reproducibility.